openenergymonitor/emontx4/docs/emontx4_emonbase_install.md

 - The emonTx4 supports a wide variety of 333mV voltage output CT sensors.
 We stock 20A, 50A, 100A & 200A options in the OpenEnergyMonitor shop.
 The physical size of these CT sensors is also roughly proportional to their current rating.
 For highest accuracy it's a good idea to choose CT sensors that match the rating of the circuit being monitored.
 As an example a 20A CT should be used for 16A or 20A circuits, a 50A CT for 32A EV chargers or 100A CT for whole house monitoring (assuming a 100A rated supply).

 - CT sensors need to be clipped around the Live OR Neutral cable of the AC circuit to be measured (not both).
 The CT sensors have an indicated direction printed on the case `K->L`, where L is the direction of the load.
+That’s on the Line conductor, the arrow points away from the load on the Neutral.
 This will ensure the correct sign (+/-) on the power readings.

 - Take care not to compress the sensor with any sideways force as this can affect the accuracy of the measurement.